Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-23/day-3/lecture-materials/uploading-images-to-amazon-s3.md

 #### Install `boto3`

-The official Amazon AWS SDK (Software Development Kit) for Python is a library called _Boto 3_.
+The official Amazon AWS SDK (Software Development Kit) for Python is a library called Boto3.
+Open the Web Container Shell and let’s install it:

-Let's install it:

 ```bash
 $ pip3 install boto3